Courses (2026-27)

 Professor Joanna Papayiannis

 This course is about things – both the extraordinary products of human creativity and the everyday objects of human necessity.
 Using an interdisciplinary approach informed by archaeology, museum studies, anthropology, art history, economics and religion, students will investigate the material dimension of human life.
 The course will explore the relationship between material forms and people by considering a range of objects, such as artifacts and works of art, amulets and idols, and commodities and retail goods.
 Students will consider the activities that have helped form material culture, such as collecting, colonialism, globalization, and consumption, to explore issues of gender, race, and religion.
-Through creative assignments, hands-on activities and field trips to museums and galleries, students will discover that just as we create objects out of clay, cloth, copper, and canvas, the objects similarly construct us, socially and culturally, as human beings.
+Through creative assignments that build professional skills and hands-on field trips to museums and art galleries, students will discover how objects construct us socially and culturally, just as much as we construct them out of clay, copper, and cloth.

 Exclusion: VIC224H1, VIC224Y1, MCS224Y1